|CRE Permit LNG Offshore Terminal Jan 2005|

 The world's biggest producer and exporter of gas is inexorably losing its grip on the market.
 Indonesia pioneered and dominated the regional market for 25 years through its state-owned energy company, Pertamina.

 Indonesia seeking bigger LNG supply to China's Fujian

 In earlier days Pertamina was Southeast Asia's only supplier on the market and had the power to dictate prices.
 But the entry of new players from Malaysia, Australia, Brunei and Qatar in the late 1980s heralded a new buyer's market that remains to this day.
 Pertamina lost its monopoly for handling the marketing of Indonesian liquefied natural gas (LNG) overseas in 2001.

 Now Malaysia, Australia, Qatar and Russia all threaten Indonesia's regional LNG export markets.
 Qatar, with its huge gas reserves, has been able to lower LNG production costs, making its gas cheaper than other countries'.
 Qatar offered a price for a Taiwanese contract that was even lower than the Indonesian domestic price, said Minister of Energy and Mineral Resources Purnomo Yusgiantoro.

-contested tender to supply liquefied natural gas to Guangdong province
+tender to supply liquefied natural gas to Guangdong province to a consortium

 Golkar, now in opposition after having ruled Indonesia during the entire length of former president Suharto's reign, castigated the government of President Megawati Sukarnoputri for weak lobbying and sending a delegation headed by Megawati's husband Taufik Kiemas to Beijing to push for the Guangdong contract, China's first deal to import foreign natural gas.